6 minutes read

 Live Nation Australasia CEO Roger Field talked to Sydney Morning Herald about the positive discussion around rehearsal hubs and recording hubs while artists quarantine.

 “We have international artists who have not been able to work for long periods and who are keen to go back to touring.
 I think part of what we can do is persuade international artists that they don’t actually need to bring every single person with them as part of how we get them into the country and that there are those incredibly skilled workers who can do those jobs in Australia,” Field said.

-It is not just about artists being able to travel, there is the issue of social distancing too.
 While some smaller, local shows are possible, larger arts events like music festivals, touring musicals and major stadium events will suffer while social distancing remains in place.

 Major musicals that were set to tour, such as Hamilton and Moulin Rouge, have both stated they will need the tick of approval from government and health authorities for people to gather in full houses as capacity is essential for the shows to go ahead.

 The Guardian reported in June: “Even with financial help from state governments, a federal year-long stimulus program is unlikely to be enough to save arts companies from hitting the wall.”

 “A major issue facing the sector lies in the state government-mandated regulations on social distancing.
 No production is viable when it can sell only a fraction of its house, and with the spike in COVID-19 cases in Melbourne … those regulations are likely to be in force long-term.
 The worst-case scenario for performing arts venues is that distancing will continue until there is a vaccine – and that may be more than a year away.”

 It would be remiss to focus solely on the promotors and not look at audiences too.
 Financial circumstances are going to play a major role in arts recovery after COVID-19, not just when looking at the cost to mount a performance but also a ticket-buyer’s ability to participate.